saur-dash/project_06__capstone_project/README.md

 ## Run ETL to Model the Data
 ![Data Model](images/data_pipeline.png)
-The ETL process has been designed to be modular and self-contained, ie a run on a particular date does not rely on the state of a run on another date.
-This is to ensure that I can have many ETL operations running in parallel, adding more workers as the size and complexity of my pipeline increases.
+The ETL process has been designed to be modular and atomic, a run on a particular date does not rely on the state of a run on another date.
+This is to ensure that I can have many ETL operations running in parallel, adding more Airflow workers as the size and complexity of the pipeline increases.

 Each `run` in the pipeline executes over a single date and is comprised of the following operations: